ccnyplanetarium/ccnyplanetarium.github.io/_posts/2022-04-29-5-planets-live-show.md

 caption="Did you know the craters on Mercury are all named after composers, artists, and authors?
 Here is Rachmaninoff crater!"
 %}

-As usually, our tour bus will the opensource planetarium presentation software <a href="https://www.openspaceproject.com/">OpenSpace</a>.
+As usual, our tour bus will the opensource planetarium presentation software <a href="https://www.openspaceproject.com/">OpenSpace</a>.

 And, if you want to see the real thing, you'll have to wake up pretty early: